 Diffuse axonal injury is widespread injury to axons, a part of the nerve cells in the brain.

 Nerve impulses leave nerve cells through a part of the nerve cell called the axon.
 In diffuse axonal injury, axons throughout the brain are damaged.
 The usual causes include falls and motor vehicle crashes.
-Diffuse axonal injury may contribute to the shaken baby syndrome, in which violent shaking or throwing of a baby causes brain injury (see Child Neglect and Abuse: Physical Abuse).
+Diffuse axonal injury may contribute to the shaken baby syndrome, in which violent shaking or throwing of a baby causes brain injury (see Physical Abuse).
 As a result of diffuse axonal injury, brain cells may die, causing brain swelling, increasing pressure within the skull.
-Increasing pressure may compound the injury by decreasing blood supply to the brain.
+Increasing pressure may compound the injury by decreasing the blood supply to the brain.